Scottish leader Nicola Sturgeon resigns

 - "I could go on for another few months, six months, a year maybe, but I know as time passed, I would have less and less energy to give to the job," Sturgeon said.
 "I owe it to the country to say it now."

-- “I believe I have led this country closer to independence,” she said, adding that Scotland was "in the final phase" toward achieving that goal.
+- “I believe I have led this country closer to independence,” she said, adding that Scotland was "in the final phase" of achieving that goal.